asefatesfay/system-design-architecture/low-level-design/05-uml-diagrams/README.md

 # UML Diagrams for LLD

+> **💡 From Diagrams to Code:** UML is language-agnostic, but see how designs translate to code:
+> - [Complete Interview Walkthroughs](../COMPLETE-INTERVIEW-WALKTHROUGHS-MULTILANG.md) - Design → Code in all languages
+> - [Practice Problems](../07-practice-problems/) - Class diagrams with full implementations
+> - [Four Pillars Examples](../03-oop-fundamentals/four-pillars.md) - OOP relationships in all languages

 UML (Unified Modeling Language) diagrams help visualize your design.
 While perfect UML isn't required in interviews, being able to quickly sketch class relationships is valuable.

 ## Why UML Matters